alexampersandria/ephemeride/frontend/src/routes/docs/components/message/+page.md

 ### Sizes

 The size of the message can be adjusted using the `size` prop.
 The size includes the icon and the text.
+When used in combination with inputs or buttons to provide feedback, size `small` is should be used to match the size of the input or button.

 <DocsExample>
   <Message size="small">